cabouman/svmbir/README.md

 These commands need to run EXACTLY.
 ##### 1. ```git clone --recursive https://github.com/cabouman/svmbir.git```

-This clones the svmbir python code and the submodule written in c into a folder in the currect directory.
+This recursively clones the svmbir python code and the submodule with C code into a folder in the currect directory.

 #### 2. ```cd svmbir```